martinaobrien/Problem_Sets/README.md

 Problem Set 3:
 This problem uses a for loop statement to go through a number of interations as the programme has to consider all integers between to two inputted numbers.
 Only true statements are printed out in a list format.

+Problem Set 4:

+Problem Set 5:
+This problem uses a control flow that executes a code block that meets certain conditions.
+The statements must be nested in order to be executes sequentially

 # General References
 www.pynative.com: Python range() Function Explained with Examples Accessed on March, 26th 2019 https://pynative.com/python-range-function/
+A Whirlwind Tour of Python by Jake VanderPlas (O’Reilly).
+Copyright 2016 O’Reilly Media, Inc., 978-1-491-96465-1.
+Accessed on March, 27th 2019 https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf